Economy of the Ming dynasty: Final crisis (1620s–1640s)

 The Ming economy experienced a decline in the 1620s, which was exacerbated by a financial crisis caused by a shortage of silver currency.
-This shortage was a result of the actions of English and Dutch pirates, who were supported by their governments in their efforts to weaken the economic power of their Catholic enemies.
+This shortage was linked to the actions of English and Dutch pirates, who were supported by their governments in their efforts to weaken the economic power of their Catholic enemies.
 Additionally, Philip IV of Spain restricted the export of silver from the Americas to China and attempted to monopolize trade by sending ships carrying Peruvian silver to Manila from Spanish ports.
 In 1639, the Japanese government also cut off trade with European states, further limiting the supply of silver to China.
 Although some silver continued to flow in from Japan, it was in limited quantities, while the loss of South American silver had a more significant impact.
 Some argue that the increase in the value of silver in the 17th century was due to a decrease in demand for goods, rather than a decrease in the amount of silver in circulation.

 Spring morning in a Han palace, by Qiu Ying (1494–1552); excessive luxury and decadence were hallmarks of the late Ming period, spurred by the enormous state bullion of incoming silver and private transactions involving silver.

 These events all occurred around the same time and had a combined effect on the value of silver, making it difficult for many Chinese provinces to pay their taxes and levies.
 As the value of silver increased, it became less desirable to use as currency, leading to a decrease in its circulation and an inflation of copper coins.
 By the 1630s, one thousand copper cash coins were equivalent to one liang of silver, but by 1640, it was only half a liang, and by early 1643, it was only one-third of a liang.
 This had a devastating impact on peasants, as taxes were still assessed in silver while local trade—selling surpluses and purchasing manufactured goods—was conducted using copper coins.

 One man in a hundred is rich, while nine out of ten are impoverished.
 The poor cannot stand up to the rich who, though few in number, are able to control the majority.
 The lord of silver rules heaven and the god of copper cash reigns over the earth.
 Avarice is without limit; flesh injures bone; everything is for personal pleasure, and nothing can be let slip.
 In dealings with others, everything is recompensed down to the last hair.
 The demons of treachery stalk.